 Take a tour on the wild side at Big Cypress Preserve near Naples on Florida’s Paradise Coast.

 There are essentially two ways to tour the Everglades on Florida’s Paradise Coast.
 One is relatively fast while the other is slower, but both are exhilarating in their own right.
 The fast approach is an airboat ride, which lasts between 30 to 45 minutes.
-The slower version is a swamp buggy tour, which can run from three to four hours.
+The slower version is a swamp buggy tour, which can run from two to four hours.

 Let’s have a look at each of these experiences, which take place in Big Cypress National Preserve, the western section of the Everglades that’s part of the Paradise Coast.

 In these thrill-a-minute jaunts, you ride as part of a group — usually six to a dozen people, depending on the size of the boat.
 The captain sits up high in the back, with a giant fan behind him that powers the watercraft.
 In some cases, you’ll be provided headphones, so the captain can communicate with you over the whir of the fan-motor.

 An airboat can gracefully glide over grasslands, weave around mangrove islets, scoot through narrow canopies, and jet up to 40 miles per hour on straightways of open water.
 The craft tilts slightly on turns, adding to the thrill.
 Captains usually stop at least once to visit with a gator.

 The reptiles often slink towards the boat so you can get a closer look.
 (But don’t worry, while these creatures are docile in most circumstances, your captain will make sure they’re safely out of reach.)
 As the ride goes on, the captain points out highlights of the unique ecosystems found in Big Cypress.
 No two ways about it: An airboat ride is an absolute blast.